nfriend/website-3.0/about-me.md

 </p>

 <p>
-I received my bachelor's in Computer Science from <a href="https://www.dordt.edu/">Dordt University</a> in Sioux Center, Iowa and am almost finished with a <a href="http://www.vrac.iastate.edu/hci/">Masters in Human-Computer Interaction from Iowa State University</a>.
+I received my bachelor's in Computer Science from <a href="https://www.dordt.edu/">Dordt University</a> in Sioux Center, Iowa and <del>am almost finished with</del> just completed a <a href="http://www.vrac.iastate.edu/hci/">Masters in Human-Computer Interaction from Iowa State University</a>.
 </p>

 <p>In my free time, I like to reinforce software engineer stereotypes by playing Ultimate Frisbee and <a href="/projects">working on side projects.</a> I also play the cello and do session work every chance I get.</p>